 All students give an undertaking at enrolment to abide by the rules and regulations of the University, including those relating to conduct and discipline.
-The student disciplinary regulations outline what the University considers to be unacceptable behaviour on the part of students, the processes which exist for dealing with it, and the penalties which misconduct can lead to, which can range from warnings through to expulsion from the University.
+The Student Conduct Policy outlines what the University considers to be acceptable conduct on the part of students, and the Student Disciplinary Procedure outlines the processes which exist for dealing with allegations of breaches of that Policy, and the penalties which misconduct can lead to, which can range from warnings through to expulsion from the University.

 The University will not tolerate sexual, homophobic, racial, physical or other harassment, or behaviour which causes fear or distress to others; threatening, abusive, disorderly or unreasonable behaviour; behaviour which contravenes the University's principles of dignity and respect or is a form of harassment or bullying, or which creates a hostile environment for another, including via the use of social media.

-Students who face allegations of misconduct may obtain advice and support from the Students' Union.
+Students who face allegations of misconduct may obtain independent advice and support from the Students' Union.

 If you ever experience or witness sexual violence, aggression, hate crime or harassment – the University’s support services are here for you and will always listen seriously and impartially to your concerns.
 We can offer you guidance on further support and options so you can progress your report including both via the Police and/or the University.